justjohnd/workflow/README.md

 - Type in localhost/my-project-name into browser window
 - To access the Wordpress admin panel, add /wp-admin to the above URL, then enter your name and password

+## Server Side

+### Setting up a new Droplet (Digital Ocean)

+1. Log in and from dashboard go to Marketplace.
+Select Wordpress Create Droplet.
+Connect your domain and check the DNS records point to the new IP address.
+You should have A records for both my-site.com and www.my-site.com.
+2. With puttyGen, generate a private key for SSH access.
+3. Select your image, location, plan, and SSH key.
+Use your private key to set up SSH.
+4. Enter droplet IP address into other browser window, and confirm the IP address is live.
+5. Open a puTTY session, and enter your IP address.
+Make sure that there is a path to the private key, under SSH -> Auth.
+Make sure under Data that user is set to root.
+It make take 12 up to 12 hours to be visible.
+Clear cache and reload the site
+6. Log back in to SSH to set up SSL for your domains with the following:
+   <code>certbot --apache -d my-site.com -d www.my-site.com</code>

+To add an SSH key first open puTTY Key Generator, set passphrase, and generate key.
+Note you will use this passphrase any time you also use the key.

+### Set up SSL Certificate (Digital Ocean)

+1. From dashboard, Account -> Security
+2. Under Certificates for Load Balancers and Spaces, click Add Certificate.
+3. Add your domain, select subdomains, and enter a name.
+Your certificate will generate.

+### Log in to SSH

+1. Open PuTTY, and open Host Name.
+2. Enter password (note: password authentication is enabled for SSH).

+## Using SASS

+SASS is installed, so you need to make any css changes to the sass/style.scss file.
+To watch for changes on the CLI, use
+<code>$ sass --watch sass/style.scss:style.css</code>

 ## Uploading to the Server

 1. Open Filezilla.